HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 ### Data linking

 Having structured and linked data, while using identifiers to designate places, events, people, concepts, etc, the data can be cited by other data sources and therefore make their metadata descriptions more accessible.
-This data is then more sharable and reusable.
+This data is then more shareable and reusable.

 With data linking, we collect information from different sources to create richer and more useful data.
 This is possible thanks to structured data, whose global, unique identifiers allow machines to read and understand the relationship between different types of data.
 This has the use of creating a more connected web of relationships.